Zbroyar: History

 Zbroyar was founded in 2007 as a specialized small-scale production of high-precision sports and hunting rifles.
-The company became famous thanks to its Z-008 rifle, on the basis of which military models were developed, which in some respects surpassed more expensive foreign counterparts.
+The company became famous thanks to its Z-008 sniper rifle, on the basis of which military models were developed, which in some respects surpassed more expensive foreign counterparts.

-The company started its activity with a small fleet of machines on leased areas of the Kyiv Radio Plant.
+The company started its business with a small fleet of machines on leased areas of the Kyiv Radio Plant.
 In 2013, the production was reorganized and technically modernized.
-As a result, specialists with experience in the defense and aerospace industries joined, and their number increased to more than 80 people.
+As a result, specialists with experience in the defense and aerospace industries joined, and their employees increased to more than 80 people.

 Recognition

 The Ukrainian Z-008 rifle team won second place at the European F-Class Championships in 2011 and 2012.